-Upcoming performances include Many Faces of Love at the Hunter Museum of American Art in Chattanooga, TN on February 20, 2020 and Orpheus Reimagined, in collaboration with Portara Ensemble, produced by Metro Dance and the Nature Conservancy at the Parthenon in Centennial Park, Nashville, TN, originally scheduled for March 2020 and currently postponed until September 2021.
+Recent performances include Many Faces of Love at the Hunter Museum of American Art in Chattanooga, TN in February 2020 and Orpheus Reimagined, in collaboration with Portara Ensemble, produced by Metro Dance and the Nature Conservancy at the Parthenon in Centennial Park, Nashville, TN, originally scheduled for March 2020 and currently postponed until September 2021.

 EARLY MODERN DANCE

 At the turn of the twentieth century, the early modern dance practices of Isadora Duncan and Florence Fleming Noyes revolutionized movement in a variety of contexts, from concert dance (Duncan), to progressive education, to the woman suffrage movement (Noyes), to mind/body therapeutic practices.
 Historically termed natural, rhythmic, aesthetic or Greek dancing, today these dance techniques are living movement practices that are accessible for all bodies and generate feelings of boundless freedom, harmony, and joy.

 Famed for her bare feet, silk tunics, and free spirit, Isadora Duncan (1877- 1927) revolutionized turn-of-the-twentieth century concert dance.
 Duncan identified the solar plexus as the initiatory center of all emotive and expressive movements and trained a generation of dancers who preserved and passed on her movement technique, as well as her extensive repertory of dances, through a body-to-body legacy still active today.
 Visit Isadora Duncan Archive for more information about Duncan's dance repertory.